49M/49M/README.md

 Hi, I'm Michal, I study Computer Science at UofT and am passionate about building startups and side projects.
 I’m especially interested in AI, full-stack development, and data science.

-I believe software can simplify complexity, connect people, and drive innovation across industries.
-I’m excited to be on the frontlines of that transformation.
+I love creating software which simplifies processes, connects people, and drives innovation across industries.

 - 🔭 I’m working on: Developian (Transforming visions to goals to realities with AI)
 - 🌱 I’m learning: LangGraph and Using Vector Databases